liuxy1103/EMADS/README.md

 We provide our trained models, including the localization network and the segmentation network in the fold './trained_model':

-If you want to test the model on a block, you can implement the following command
+If you want to test the model on a block, you can implement the following command:
 ```shell
 python inference.py
 ```